 - Does not attach to wing extensions using included parts (need to manufacture them to get full 26” to the right)

-The W2005 is designed to fit any 27”-deep (front-to-back) table saw.
-As with most aftermarket fences, you should be prepared to drill and tap mounting holes in your saw’s cabinet.
+Shop Fox designed the W2005 to fit any 27”-deep (front-to-back) table saw.
+As with most aftermarket fences, you may need to drill and tap mounting holes in your saw’s cabinet.
 Conveniently, Shop Fox provides a drill-and-tap set right in the box.
-Some purchasers have found the provided tap to not be up to the task, though, and ended up buying their own.
-Tap sets are pretty cheap to buy at a home improvement store, but it would be nice if the one in the box was sturdy enough to use as-is.
+Some purchasers have found the provided tap not up to the task, though, and ended up buying their own.
+You can find tap sets pretty cheaply at a home improvement store, but it’s unfortunate the supplied one might not do the trick.

-The clamping action on the W2005 (and W2006) is extremely sturdy.
+The clamping action on the W2005 (and W2006) feels quite sturdy.
 Once you have it positioned accurately, you can make all your cuts secure in the knowledge that they’ll come out identical.
-And the fence easily lifts off the rails when you need it out of the way to make cross-cuts.
+And the fence lifts off the rails when you need it out of the way to make cross-cuts.

-The only missing feature that would turn this into a truly stellar fence is a micro-adjust knob.
+One little missing feature that would turn this into a truly stellar fence: a micro-adjust knob.
 Without that, you’ll need to delicately tap the fence into the exact position you want it before clamping down.
-The micro-adjust would be nice to have, but even without it, this is a great product.
+I view the micro-adjust as a “nice to have,” and even without it, this is a great product.